The Impact of Visual Content on SEO Performance

 On-Page Visual Content Strategies

-Place high-impact visuals where they answer the user’s intent immediately: hero images, explainer videos, and informative charts belong near the top so the page communicates purpose within the first scroll.
+Place important visuals where they quickly meet the user’s needs.
+Hero images, explainer videos, and informative charts should be near the top, so the page clearly shows its purpose right away.
 Surround each visual with concise, semantically related text and a clear caption so search engines and users read the image in context.
-For performance, lazy-load non-critical images and prioritize meaningful assets with `loading=”eager”` or preloading for hero media.
-This reduces perceived load time while keeping essential copy above the fold.
+For performance, lazy-load non-critical images and prioritize meaningful assets with loading="eager" or preloading for hero media.

 • Visual hierarchy: use size, contrast, and whitespace to direct attention to CTAs and key paragraphs.